FAQ: Who is this guy?

 Privacy/Security Alert.
 The newsletter came in response to the issues and

-challenges facing the healthcare industry because of the HIPAA Administrative
+healthcare industry because of the HIPAA Administrative

 Simplification provisions.